element-hq/element-meta/docs/crypto/trust_v1.md

 - Other users will see the indicator for bad room integrity is shown (red shield) => lists the users who are violating it and allows to resolve it
 - Other users will be asked to verify the new identity to resolve the situation (manual verification)
+- Messages from an untrusted identity show a warning until the identity is verified manually again
 - Users can communicate as before (unless they use the setting _Never send encrypted messages to unverified sessions from this session_)

 ## Behavior for untrusted devices